Oncology application examples

 When specific staining is effective, different image processing and analysis algorithms can be developed that vary in their complexity, accuracy, and efficiency.
 Stereology Analyzer is a powerful tool for establishing the quantification accuracy that an algorithm sequence should achieve to be relied on.
 The statistical sampling process used in stereology science diminishes the difficult problem resulting from tissue heterogeneity.
 The special strength of stereology is that it always provides unbiased estimates of SOI parameters for any complexity of sample tissue.
 When combining stereology and image processing in pathology and scanning microscopy fields, the user has a broad set of powerful tools to characterize SOIs on virtual slides.

-The Stereology Toolkit has the following capabilities:
+The Stereology Analyzer has the following capabilities:

 The concept of this module is derived from the Stereology expertise of Paulette Herlin and her original development works at the Centre François Baclesse Cancer Center.
 The expertise of Dr Dragos Vasilescu, PhD, in the field of stereology and the use of combined grids, University of British Columbia, Vancouver, V6Z 1Y6, Canada, helped ADCIS to develop the latest version of the Stereology Analyzer Software product.